-By practicing meditation as a serious contemplative spiritual discipline we become personally aware of this innate potential for all-embracing unity and are gradually transformed by grace to be more and more in tune with this higher level of consciousness.
-The energy of the ‘Self’ aspect of our being will resonate with the similar energy in the Divine Reality
+By practicing meditation as a serious contemplative spiritual discipline we become personally aware of this innate potential for all-embracing unity.
+We are then gradually transformed by grace to be more and more in tune with this higher level of consciousness.
+The energy of the ‘self’ aspect of our being will resonate with the similar energy in the Divine Reality.

-All that is limited by form, semblance, sound and colour,
+All that is limited by form, semblance, sound and colour,is called object.

 Among them all, man alone

 Though, like objects, he has form and semblance,